Existence, uniqueness and ergodicity for the centered Fleming-Viot process: Existence for the centered Fleming-Viot process

 \section{Existence for the centered \textsc{Fleming-Viot} process}

 In this section, our aim is to define the martingale problem for the centered \textsc{Fleming-Viot} process and to establish an existence result.
-This result is stated in Subsection \ref{Sous_section_2_1}.
-Then, we give in Subsection \ref{Sous_section_2_2}, the framework and ideas of the proof.
-In Subsection \ref{Sous_section_2_3}, we give some equivalent extensions to the centered \textsc{Fleming-Viot} martingale problem with different sets of test functions.
-We end this section by giving some interesting results about the centered \textsc{Fleming-Viot} process: it satisfies the \textsc{Markov} property (Subsubsection \ref{Sous_section_2_4_1}), admits moments finite (Subsubsection \ref{Sous_section_2_4_2}) and has compact support (Subsubsection \ref{Sous_section_2_4_3}).
+This result is stated in Section \ref{Sous_section_2_1}.
+Then, we give in Section \ref{Sous_section_2_2}, the framework and ideas of the proof.
+We end this section by giving some interesting results about the centered \textsc{Fleming-Viot} process: it satisfies the \textsc{Markov} property (Section \ref{Sous_section_2_4_1}), admits finite moments (Section \ref{Sous_section_2_4_2}) and has compact support (Section \ref{Sous_section_2_4_3}).